chrissimpkins/naked-docs/toolshed_types_xdict.rst

 Description
 ^^^^^^^^^^^^
 The ``XDict`` class is an extension of the Python dictionary type.
 You can use all built-in Python dictionary methods with it.
-It extends the built-in Python dictionary type with operator overloads, metadata definitions on instantiation, perservation of metadata on conversion to other types (with included methods), and a number of additional dictionary methods.
+It extends the built-in Python dictionary type with operator overloads, metadata definitions on instantiation, preservation of metadata on conversion to other types (with included XDict methods), and a number of additional dictionary methods.

 The ``XDict`` supports equality testing based upon **both** the dictionary data as well as the supplemental metadata (if included).
 You can use the ``==`` and ``!=`` operators to perform this testing (or alternatively, the :meth:`XDict.equals` method).